Tax guide

 Working fileKeeps evidence ready if a CA, auditor, lender, or department notice asks later.

 For individual taxpayers, the core file usually includes Form 16, Form 16A where relevant, AIS, TIS, Form 26AS, bank interest certificates, rent proofs, insurance receipts, home loan certificates, investment proofs, capital gains reports, donation receipts, challans, and the final ITR acknowledgement.
-For business owners, the file should also include invoices, GST returns, payment challans, purchase records, ITC support, bank statements, payroll records, professional receipts, expense evidence, and any notice communication.
+Business owners should extend this file to include invoices, GST returns, payment challans, purchase records, ITC support, bank statements, payroll records, professional receipts, expense evidence, and any notice correspondence.

 Step-by-step method